 Tenchi Muyo! also frequently had sake turned into tea.
 Of which Ryoko drank.
 And on which Ryoko got drunk.
 Yep.
 Some people just can't hold their tea.
 Amusingly, different voice actors read the edits: their voices would completely change, mention tea, and then change back.

 Nobuyuki:I've brought us some... 'tea'.
 Katsuhiko:Oh, that special tea.

 They wasted a great Public Service Announcement moment with that.
 In the original, when Ryoko offers Tenchi sake, he says he doesn't drink.

 On YuYu Hakusho, one of fighters Yusuke battles is a man named Chu who uses Drunken Fighting and even drinks a potent brew called Ogre Killer (which is known for liver damage and causing blackouts where the drinker wakes up the next day cuddling with a big hairy prisoner in a jail cell).
 Of course, this is in the original.
 In the Cartoon Network edit, all the drinking references were removed and Chu was rewritten as a boisterous Australian who, despite his clownish antics and erratic behavior, was a skilled fighter.

 Characters are shown drinking 'imported juice' at New Year.
 Doesn't even pretend to be convincing censorship, since it leads to some rather peculiar behavior on the part of one of the characters.

-And let's not forget in Minami-ke Okawari, where it happens again.
-The crew get some suspicious-looking cans of juice for a picnic, leading to interesting results...
+In Minami-ke Okawari, where it happens again.
+The crew get some suspicious-looking cans of juice for a picnic, leading to interesting results.